heads up, this post contains affiliate links.

 Along the northern coast of Cornwall, England, lies the charming village of Portreath.
 Its very fitting name literally means Sandy Cove and dates all the way back to the 15th century.
 Mainly known as a fishing port, the town stretches out around the beach and the central boat harbor.
-It's a quiet, relaxed little area that embodies the traditional Cornwall quintessence.
+It's a quiet, relaxed little area that embodies the traditional Cornish quintessence.

 What to do